-- As a kit to install the standard 10-way Vehicle Interface Connector in the driver's seat pedestal. - Interface Connector pin 3 available on all Non Camper variants. - Pre-installed as part of a Camper Donor vehicle (C9) - 15-way camper connector pin 14 - Pre-installed as part of the High Specification Vehicle Interface Connector (A608). - A mating 43 way connector with three meters of wiring (with all wires) is available as a kit (KTBK2V-14A411-D) from your local Ford dealer.
-For information on High Specification Vehicle Interface Connector - High Specification Interface Connector (A608) pin 23 - Feature included in the Ford Programmable Battery Guard (A540) - where load active or third party sensing will trigger a ground required to turn off the fuel save features.
-Example are: - To avoid low voltage tripping of high powered inverters - Charging extra batteries - RunLock

-- Voltage drop compensation

-- Voltage Stabilization

-- FEAD third party ancillaries requiring the engine to run continuously
+- As a kit to install the standard 10-way Vehicle Interface Connector in the driver's seat pedestal. - Interface Connector pin 3 available on all Non Camper variants. - Pre-installed as part of a Camper Donor vehicle (C9) - 15-way camper connector pin 14 - Pre-installed as part of the High Specification Vehicle Interface Connector (A608). - A mating 43 way connector with three meters of wiring (with all wires) is available as a kit (KTBK2V-14A411-D\)from your local Ford dealer.
+For information on High Specification Vehicle Interface Connector, please contact your National Sales Company representative, or local Ford dealer.
+If they are unable to help you then please contact the Body Builder Advisory Service at BBAS@ford.com - High Specification Interface Connector (A608) pin 23 - Feature included in the Ford Programmable Battery Guard (A540) where load active or third party sensing will trigger a ground required to turn off the fuel save features.
+Examples are: - To avoid low voltage tripping of high powered inverters - Charging extra batteries - RunLock - Voltage drop compensation - Voltage Stabilization - FEAD third party ancillaries requiring the engine to run continuously